bripkens/health-check-adapter/README.md

 directory at `/opt/health-check-adapter/config` within the container.
 This means that we can place a `config.yaml` into the current working directory in order to configure the health check adapter.

+Application logging is enabled and logs are stored at `/var/log/health-check-adapter.log`.

 ### Manual Setup
 There is no distribution of the compiled application besides the Docker image.